taoheorg/taohe/doc/Folder.md

 ## Resource `Tao`

-A simple tao struct containing a vector of taos
+A simple tao struct containing a vector of resources.

 <pre><code><b>struct</b> <a href="Folder.md#0x2f66c09143acc52a85fec529a4e20c85_Folder_Tao">Tao</a>&lt;Content&gt; has store, key